CNDP

 Data collection

-The capacity scenario for the Coordinated Network Development Plan 2024 was prepared on the basis of the latest CAM NC survey on the one hand and on maintaining security of supply on the other.
+The capacity scenario for the Coordinated Network Development Plan 2026 will be prepared on the basis of the latest CAM NC survey on the one hand and on maintaining security of supply on the other.
 For this purpose, differentiated import routes and a high degree of availability of pipeline capacities were considered in order to guarantee a continuous supply to customers in Austria and neighboring countries.
-The capacity scenario was also agreed with the regulatory authority E-Control Austria.
+The capacity scenario will be agreed with the regulatory authority E-Control Austria.

 Non-binding capacity requests from network users and project notifications from adjacent network operators can be submitted to the transmission system operators Gas Connect Austria GmbH and TAG GmbH on an ongoing basis.